Peter Nicol Russell (PNR) Memorial Medal

 The additional citation must demonstrate the nominee’s distinction and pre-eminence in the field, capture their entire body of work within the profession, as well outline notable/long term achievements.

-In 200 a word citation, nominators will be asked to demonstrate the nominee's;
+In the 200 word citation, nominators will be asked to demonstrate the nominee's:

 Rules for applying for the Peter Nicol Russell Memorial Medal

-- The PNR Medal will be awarded annually.
+- The PNR Memorial Medal will be awarded annually.

 - Only Honorary Fellows of Engineers Australia will be eligible for nomination.
 Incoming, current and immediate past national or divisional office-bearers do not automatically join the Register.

-- At 31 July of each year, the H&A Committee will consider new nominations, add those suitable to the Register and review the nominations already recorded on the Register, in order to recommend three names to Council for consideration at the next scheduled Council meeting.
+- At 31 July of each year, the H&A Committee will consider new nominations, add those suitable to the Register and review the nominations already recorded on the Register, in order to recommend three names to the Board for consideration at the next scheduled Board meeting.

-- Cognisant of any advice from the H&A Committee, Council will select an annual PNR Medal recipient.
+- Cognisant of any advice from the H&A Committee, the Board will select an annual PNR Medal recipient.

 - Any three members of National Congress